AdishankarReddy/student-placement-portal/README.md

 ```
 The backend server will start on **http://localhost:8080** (or your configured PORT).

-### 6️⃣ Open the Frontend
+### 6️⃣ Start the React Frontend
-After the backend is running, open the frontend by launching `frontend/index.html` in your browser.
+After the backend is running, open another terminal and run `npm run dev` to start the react project in development mode.

+The react project will start on **http://localhost:5173**.

 ## 🛠 Project Structure
 ```
 student-placement-portal/
 │── backend/       # Express.js backend
-│── frontend/      # HTML, CSS, and JavaScript frontend │── README.md      # Project documentation
+│── frontend/      # React frontend
+│── README.md      # Project documentation
 ```